sergei-mironov/litrepl/README.md

 #### Vim, Inserting New Sections

-The plugin doesn't include tools for section formatting, however they can be added easily if required.
-Below, we demonstrate how to define the `:C` command to insert new sections.
+The `litrepl.vim` plugin doesn't include tools for creating section formatting, however they can be added easily if required.
+Below, we demonstrate how to define the `:C` command inserting new `python` sections.

 <!--lignore-->
 ```` vim